-Step 1: Initiating Contact with the Office of CFGR
+Step 1: Initiating Contact with the Office of CFGG

 Step 2: Obtaining Senior Staff Approval to Apply for External Funding

-The grant proposal development form will be reviewed by the Director of the Office of Corporate, Foundation, and Government Relations (CFGR Director) in consultation with the Vice Presidents of Academic Affairs and Institutional Advancement.
+The grant proposal development form will be reviewed by the Director of the Office of Corporate, Foundation and Government Grants (CFGG Directory) in consultation with the Vice Presidents of Academic Affairs and Institutional Advancement.
 The review ensures that the project is consistent with NDMU policies and with the availability of University resources, and that competing proposals are not submitted to the same funder.
 Faculty will be notified within three business days of the form’s submission of whether they have approval to move forward with a proposal.
 Joan is available to meet with faculty to consult on funding prospects, proposal development and related matters during business hours, as well as in the evenings, to accommodate teaching schedules.